Are you or someone you know struggling with addiction? If so, you aren’t alone.

 What Is Rehab?

-A drug rehabilitation center is a place that provides specialized treatment for substance addiction.
+A drug rehabilitation in NJ is a place that provides specialized treatment for substance addiction.

 Depending on each patient’s personal circumstances, treatment may be inpatient or outpatient and long or short-term.
 And, most treatment programs consist of a blend of therapies for addiction recovery, personalized to offer the most assistance.